Title 23: Motor Vehicles

 (i) buses operated by common carriers who incidentally accept school children as passengers;

 (ii) private motor vehicles used to carry members of the owner's household.
-For the purposes of this section, private motor vehicle means a vehicle neither owned nor leased by a public school or an approved independent school;
+As used in this section, private motor vehicle means a vehicle neither owned nor leased by a public school or an approved independent school;

 (iii) private motor vehicles used to transport children without compensation.
 For the purposes of this section, compensation means payment in any form except reimbursement for mileage or the normal salary paid to a person otherwise employed by the school;